uswick/CASSynchronize/README.md

 CASSynchronize
 ==============

-A Simple busy wait synchronizer for threads and processes
+A Simple busy wait paradigm synchronizer for threads and processes